azzamsa/awesome-lisp-companies/README.md

 - [RIFFIT](https://www.riffitnow.com/)
   - Learning with real time text-to-song.
 Uses a combination of SIOD Scheme for natural language processing and SBCL and ECL for the core technology.
   - *Active as of July, 2021*
+- [Web Checkout](https://webcheckout.net/) - Equipement management & asset tracking software.
+  - they were hiring in 2022.
+  - "We have been a lisp shop since the 90s, starting off on CMUCL but porting to SBCL over a decade ago now."
+  - "While the back-end core of our application is implemented in SBCL, the front end is AngularJS.
+We don't shy away from other technologies.
+Some back end services are implemented in Java or NodeJS; whatever make the most sense.
+We use Postmodern for persistence.
+Being a scheduling application the local-time library is a big deal for us."

 ### Canada